 Description Controls if relay states are automatically saved in non-volatile memory.
 When autosave is enabled, the relay states are automatically re-established when the QSwitch is RESTart'ed or powered on.
-Syntax [SYSTem:]AUTosc [SYSTem:]AUTosc ave {ON OFF 0 1} ave?
-Arguments {ON 1 OFF 0}: ON 1: AUTosave is enabled and the current state is saved.
-OFF 0: AUTosave is switched off.
-Query response Reports if autosa ve is enabled or off.
+Syntax [SYSTem:]AUTosave {ON OFF 0 1} [SYSTem:]AUTosave?
+Arguments {ON 1 OFF 0}:ON 1: AUTosave is enabled and the current state is saved.OFF 0: AUTosave is switched off.
+Query response Reports if autosave is enabled or off.
 0 = OFF, 1 = ON.
 Example(s) >SYST:AUT OFF - Causes autosave of the QSwitch relay-state to be enabled. >AUT?
 O - Queries the autosave state.
-Notes Note, if AUTosave is enabled the execution time for OPEN and CLOSe command is increased with about 45 ms, which is the time it takes to write the relay states into non-v olatile memory, see Timing in section 5.2.
+Notes Note, if AUTosave is enabled the execution time for OPEN and CLOSe command is increased with about 45 ms, which is the time it takes to write the relay states into non-volatile memory, see Timing in section 5.2.